dinhtrivonguyen/Blog-UI-TC-S17/README.md

 # Blog UI Demo STUDNET17

-A little UI work for the News Blog site for STUDNET17, designed from Figma.
+A little UI work for the News Blog site for STUDNET17, designed by Figma.

 ## Demo UI
 ![alt text](images/screencapture-demo.png)